Bike and Barge

 Embarkation

-Embarkation is scheduled at 11:00 AM in Lagny-sur-Marne or Epernay.
+Embarkation is scheduled at 2 p.m. in Paris or Epernay.
 Here you will meet the tour leader and other participants.

 How to get there